rivas-lab/FasTag/README.md

 # The Clinical Note Tagger
 The Clinical Note Tagger was created by Oliver Bear Don't walk IV, Sandeep Ayyar, and Manuel Rivas for a class project in CS224N in the Winter of 2017.
 Please refer to [this paper](https://web.stanford.edu/class/cs224n/reports/2744196.pdf) for information on the Clinical Note Tagger was implemented.

-# Setup TensorFlow-GPU VirtualEnv
+# Setup Server with TensorFlow-GPU

 Make sure that you have a GPU with at least 50GB RAM for training this neural network.
 Otherwise, the computations become intractable.

-We have used Azure NV6 and Amazon P2 in the past.
+We have used Azure NV6 and Amazon P2 (with Deep Learning AMI) in the past.
+The benefit of the Deep Learning AMI is that it comes with a version of TensorFlow-GPU installed with all of the necessary NVIDIA GPU driver prerequisites also functioning.

-First time setting up instance:

-- `ssh` into the server and run `git clone https://github.com/rivas-lab/clinicalNoteTagger.git`.
-This should clone the repository into the instance.

-- Upgrade pip for your User portal on the server: `pip install --upgrade pip --user`,

-- Install VirtualEnv: `pip install --upgrade virtualenv --user`,

-- `pip install urllib3`

-- Create a VirtualEnv environment for TensorFlow:

-`virtualenv -p /usr/bin/python2.7 cnt`

-- run echo $0 and find out if bash or tcsh

-- Activate Environment via `source ~/cnt/bin/activate.csh` (for tcsh) or `source ~/cnt/bin/activate` (for bash)

-- Install tensorflow `pip install --upgrade tensorflow-gpu`

-- To come out of virtual Environment: `deactivate`

-Any other time

-- `ssh` into the server

-- run the appropriate environment activation, `source ~/cnt/bin/activate.csh` (for tcsh) or `source ~/cnt/bin/activate` (for bash)

-- To come out of virtual Environment: `deactivate`

 # Run Preprocessing